Helpful Advising Information

 When should I see my advisor?

 - Each semester, you should contact your advisor prior to the date when registration opens.
 You will need an alternate pin number from your advisor before you can register for classes.
-As of spring 2020, students enrolled in an Online Degree Program will have priority registration.
+Students enrolled in an Online Degree Program have priority registration.

 How should I prepare for my advising appointment?